-Design and location of water line intakes may be critical to the protection of fish, wildlife and their habitats and meeting legislative requirements.
+Design and location may be critical to avoiding conflicts with legislation during intake installation or maintenance.
 Ensure that your professional/contractor provides an assessment and design that considers the following factors:

-- local soil characteristics; - erosion dynamics of the stream or shoreline;
+- local soil characteristics; - erosion dynamics of the stream or shoreline; - existing lakeshore/stream morphology and potential impacts or changes; - existing or potential fish and wildlife use, aquatic habitat, and riparian habitat; - potential access related disturbances from machinery or other equipment, if required, and the ability to access and repair intake works in the future; - potential erosion or sediment releases resulting from proposed works; - minimizing the footprint of the works and associated foreshore disturbance;

-- existing lakeshore/stream morphology and potential impacts or changes; - existing or potential fish and wildlife use, aquatic habitat, and riparian habitat; - potential access related disturbances from machinery or other equipment, if required, and the ability to access and repair intake works in the future; - potential erosion or sediment releases resulting from proposed works; - minimizing the footprint of the works and associated foreshore disturbance; - minimizing direct and indirect impacts to riparian vegetation, fish and wildlife individuals, populations, species, and habitats; - avoiding direct and indirect impacts to other properties or services; - ensuring that the line is carried out far enough to prevent exposure to freezing even at low water levels; and, - providing a conduit to allow for maintenance of the lines without excavation. - potential for the spread of or colonization by invasive plants.
+- minimizing direct and indirect impacts to riparian vegetation, fish and wildlife individuals, populations, species, and habitats; - minimizing direct and indirect impacts to other properties or services; - ensuring that the line is carried out far enough to prevent exposure to freezing even at extremely low water levels; and, - providing a conduit to allow for maintenance of the lines without excavation. - potential for the spread of or colonization by invasive plants.